-The Company had another very strong year against increasingly tight targets and continues to lead the industry on customer service and recorded its best ever performance on drinking water quality, supply interruptions and leakage.
-Out of our 46 performance commitments we are proud to have met 28, but we missed 13 (5 are not measured this year or await regulators scoring).
-Some (eg school visits, water consumption, and help provided to customers) were affected by covid; and others by the weather eg external sewer flooding.
+The Company had another strong regulatory year against increasingly tight targets and continues to lead the industry on customer service and recorded its best ever performance on drinking water quality, supply interruptions and leakage.
+Out of our 46 performance commitments we have met 28, but we missed 13 (5 are not measured this year or await regulators scoring).
+Some (e.g. school visits, water consumption, and help provided to customers) were affected by covid, and others by the weather e.g. external sewer flooding.
 We were particularly disappointed to have had a higher number of pollution incidents categorised as serious, which reduces our environmental rating to 'requires improvement'.
 We are committed to maintaining our strong performance record and to improving on this position next year.